Medically reviewed on March 21, 2018.

 Do not start or stop taking topiramate during pregnancy without your doctor's advice.
-Taking topiramate during pregnancy may increase the risk of low birth weight and cleft lip and/or cleft palate in the newborn.
+Topiramate may increase the risk of low birth weight and cleft lip and/or cleft palate in a newborn.
 There may be other seizure medicine that can be more safely used during pregnancy.
-Tell your doctor right away if you become pregnant while taking topiramate.
+Tell your doctor right away if you become pregnant.

 Topiramate can be taken with or without food.

-The Qudexy XR and Topamax Sprinkle Capsule can be swallowed whole.
-Or you may open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a Qudexy XR or Topamax Sprinkle Capsule whole, open it and sprinkle the medicine into a spoonful of applesauce or other soft food.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

 Carefully follow the swallowing instructions for your medicine.